syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ![flutter datagrid shows header row with custom height](images/row-height-customization/flutter-datagrid-auto-fit-header-row.png)

-## Invalidate row height
+## Refresh row height for specific row

-The SfDataGrid allows you to update or refresh the datagrid when an underlying data is updated.
+The SfDataGrid allows you to update or refresh specific row and it's height when an underlying data is updated.

-If row data is updated or the specific value of the cell is updated, you can call the `refreshRow` method with `rowIndex` argument.

-So, data which is displayed in a row or cell will be refreshed.
+You can refresh a specific row and its height by using the DataGridController.refreshRow method.
+This method has following two arguments,

+* **rowIndex**- Specify the required row index which is required to refresh.
+If you specify this, the data alone will be refreshed for a row.

+* **recalculateRowHeight** - Decides whether a height of a row should be refreshed along with the data.

+If you call refreshRow method, onQueryRowHeight callback will called for that specific row.
+So, auto-calculation of height can be recalculated for that row.

-In the following example, row data is updated and `refreshRow` is called in `onPressed` callback of the `FlatButton`.
+In the below example, row data is updated when the `refreshRow` is called in `onPressed` callback of the `FlatButton`.

 {% tabs %}
 {% highlight Dart %}